atefs/cheat-sheets/docker/README.md

 > 💡 **`docker exec -it` — open a shell in a running container**
 > `docker exec -it mycontainer bash` drops you into a Bash shell inside a running container.
 Use `sh` if `bash` is not installed (Alpine-based images).
 Add `-e VAR=value` to inject environment variables for the session.
 The container keeps running after you exit.

+> 💡 **Multi-stage builds keep production images lean**
+> Use `FROM node:20 AS builder` to compile, then `FROM node:20-alpine` and `COPY --from=builder /app/dist ./dist` to copy only the output.
+The final image excludes build tools and dev dependencies.
+A 800 MB build image commonly yields a 50 MB production image.

 ## 📚 Resources

 - [Docker Documentation](https://docs.docker.com/) — Comprehensive official reference